Symbian9/qmapshack-doc-wiki/DocGetQMapShack.md

 Many distributions come with a prebuilt version of QMapShack.

-Installing via official repository is the prefered way of installing QMapShack.
+Installing via official repository is the preferred way of installing QMapShack.
 Below a (non-exhaustive) list of Linux Distributions shipping QMapShack:

 * [Debian](https://packages.debian.org/testing/qmapshack)